about all you can say is that he didn't give up many homers

 That dead cat bounce where he was doing the giambi on cleveland golf-at-everything was fun

-― Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Wednesday, 14 May 2025 21:51 (one month ago)
+― Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Wednesday, 14 May 2025 21:51 (eight months ago)

 xp that was the cardinals devil magic that he withheld at a crucial time. but i was glad to see it was still in there!